MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-error-dialog.md

 For more information, see [Error method trace telemetry](../administration/telemetry-error-method-trace.md).

-The error dialog also include a yes or no question as to whether the message was helpful, similar to the following illustration:
+The error dialog also includes a yes or no question as to whether the message was helpful, similar to the following illustration:

 ![Shows the error dialog and the voting actions, Yes and No, about the helpfulness of the message.](../developer/media/error-voting.png )

 If a user selects either **Yes** or **No**, a signal is emitted and recorded in [!INCLUDE[azure-appinsights-name](../includes/azure-appinsights-name.md)].
 This information can help partners and developers get insight into error messages that users find hard to understand.
 They can then follow up with the customer to help out.

 For more information, see [Analyzing Error Message Quality Telemetry](../administration/telemetry-error-message-voting-trace.md).

 ## See also